-After a while, Salvé also turned to comics, starting with a center-folded mini-book scripted by Yvan Delporte.
-He specialized in comical western series, initially for the mini-book section.
-Throughout the 1960s, Salvé made various mini-books with characters like 'Tim et Tom' and 'Petit Cactus', cooperating with scriptwriters like Rosy, Devos and Deliège.
-For Spirou's normal pages, he made the Indian gag series 'Whamoka et Whikilowat' with Devos (1963-67), and later on, 'Ginarino le Sicilien' with Gavazzi (1967-68).
+He specialized in comical western series, initially for the mini-books section.
+Throughout the 1960s, Salvé made various mini-books with characters like 'Tim et Tom' with Jacques Devos and 'Petit Cactus' with Deliège.
+For Spirou's normal pages, he made the Indian gag series 'Whamoka et Whikilowat' with Devos (1963-67), and later on, three short stories starring 'Ginarino le Sicilien' with Gavazzi (1967-68).
 In addition, he cooperated with Jamic on the illustrations for western books in the Carrousel collection.